rafucuk/yanki/CONTRIBUTING.md

 > - To celebrate the release together 🎉

 ## Localization (l10n)
-Misskey uses [Crowdin](https://crowdin.com/project/misskey) for localization management.
+Yanki uses [Crowdin](https://crowdin.com/project/misskey) for localization management.
 You can improve our translations with your Crowdin account.
 Your changes in Crowdin are automatically submitted as a PR (with the title "New Crowdin translations") to the repository.
 The owner [@syuilo](https://github.com/syuilo) merges the PR into the develop branch before the next release.